Boško Janković

 Boško Janković (Бошко Јанковић; born 1 March 1984) is a Serbian former footballer who played as a winger for the Serbia national football team.
-He is an attacking minded player, with the tendency to take long shots and free kicks.
+As an attacking minded player, he had the tendency to take long shots and free kicks.

 Club career

 Red Star Belgrade

-Having gone through all age groups in Red Star Belgrade youth setup, 18-year-old Janković earned his first taste of full squad action throughout fall 2002, during first half of 2002–03 season under head coach Zoran Filipović.
+Having gone through all age groups in the Red Star Belgrade youth setup, an 18-year-old Janković earned his first taste of full squad action throughout fall 2002, during the first half of the 2002–03 season under head coach Zoran Filipović.

-However, over the winter 2002–03 break in January 2003, Janković was loaned out to lower division side Jedinstvo Ub along with Dušan Basta and Aleksandar Luković in order to gain valuable experience through regular playing time.
-Over the next season and a half in Ub, he excelled in attacking midfielder position, scoring 21 league goals in 28 matches.
+However, over the winter 2002–03 break in January 2003, Janković was loaned out to lower division side Jedinstvo Ub along with Dušan Basta and Aleksandar Luković in order to gain experience through regular playing time.
+Over the next season and a half in Ub, he excelled in an attacking midfielder position, scoring 21 league goals in 28 matches.
 At the beginning of 2003–04 league season, Jankovic along with a group of other Red Star youth players was registered both for Red Star and Jedinstvo, which in practice meant that he trained with Red Star during the week while playing league matches for Jedinstvo on Saturdays.
-However, following the winter break, head coach Slavoljub Muslin decided to discontinue this practice making the players both train and play with Jedinstvo.
+However, following the winter break, head coach Slavoljub Muslin decided to discontinue this practice, making the players both train and play with Jedinstvo.

 All the success prompted new head coach Ljupko Petrović and the rest in Red Star management to bring Janković back during summer 2004, ahead of the 2004–05 season.
 The move paid immediate dividends as he scored a spectacular free kick goal versus PSV Eindhoven in the first leg of UEFA Champions League third qualifying round.
 He followed that up with a notable domestic season in which he scored 10 goals in 25 appearances, showing early signs of the things to come and establishing himself as one of the more important players on the league winning Red Star roster.

 Janković truly came into his own throughout the 2005–06 season under head coach Walter Zenga, increasing his league scoring output to 12 goals in 26 appearances while also providing steady service from the right wing to Red Star strikers, most notably Nikola Žigić.
 At the end of the 2005–06 season, Janković was named Player of the Year.

 By this time, he also became a staple in the Serbia-Montenegro under-21 national team with all the exposure leading to increased interest in Janković from abroad.
 As a result, rumors of a summer 2006 sale became persistent.
 Still, he started the 2006–07 league season with Red Star, however after only one match, Janković was sold to RCD Mallorca in August 2006 for €3 million.